parthupman/care/README.md

 ## Overview

-Training-free concept erasure edits a diffusion model's cross-attention value space to remove a target concept — an artist's style, a fictional character, a public figure — while leaving the rest of the model's generative prior intact.
+Training-free concept erasure edits a diffusion model's cross-attention value space to remove a target concept for example, an artist's style, a fictional character, a public figure etc while leaving the rest of the model's generative prior intact.
 The difficulty is not erasing the target; it's erasing it *without* damaging semantically related concepts that should be kept.
 Prior value-space methods erase along the raw recorded target